Vinegar syndrome

 Vinegar syndrome, also known as acetic acid syndrome, is a condition created by the deacetylation of cellulose acetates (usually cellulose diacetate) and cellulose triacetate.
-This deacetylation produces acetic acid, giving off a vinegar odor that gives the condition its name; as well, objects undergoing vinegar syndrome often shrink, embrittle, and form crystals on their surface due to the migration of plasticizers.
+This deacetylation produces acetic acid, producing a vinegar odor that gives the condition its name.
+Objects undergoing vinegar syndrome often shrink, embrittle, and form crystals on their surface due to the migration of plasticizers.
 Vinegar syndrome widely affects cellulose acetate film as used in photography.
 It has also been observed to affect older magnetic tape, where cellulose acetate is used as a base, as well as polarizers used in liquid-crystal display units and everyday plastics such as containers and tableware.
 High temperatures and fluctuations in relative humidity have been observed to accelerate the process.
 The process is autocatalytic, and the damage done by vinegar syndrome is irreversible.